Academic Grievance Policy

 Educational Policy and Resources Committee

-The policy and procedures herein specified deal with student grievances concerned with evaluation by faculty as well as other academic decisions by departments and colleges or the university on academic matters such as admission to majors and programs, academic dishonesty issues including cheating and plagiarism, academic probation, suspension or dismissal from major or from the university.
-These procedures are NOT intended to deal with non-academic complaints as those involving sexual harassment, discrimination, or inappropriate social conduct except as those matters relate to a specific academic decision.
-These Non-academic complaints should be referred to the Vice President for Student Affairs.
+The policy and procedures specified herein deal with student grievances concerned with evaluation by faculty as well as other academic decisions by departments and colleges or the university on academic matters such as admission to majors and programs, academic probation, suspension or dismissal from major or from the university.
+These procedures are NOT intended to deal with non-academic complaints such as those involving sexual harassment, discrimination, or inappropriate social conduct except as those matters relate to a specific academic decision.
+Non-academic complaints should be referred to the Vice President for Student Affairs.

-Students may obtain information and assistance regarding academic grievance procedures and guidelines from the Office of Undergraduate Studies.
+Students may obtain information and assistance regarding academic grievance procedures and guidelines from the Office of Undergraduate Studies, Office of Graduate Studies, and College offices.
 A simple allegation or unsubstantiated assertion is an insufficient basis for lodging a formal complaint.
 Students must support their allegations with evidence compelling enough to give the Academic Grievance Committee reason to hold a formal hearing.